gitmank/preprod_tasks/sprint_2/ftp/explanation.md

 ##### Uploading a file
 > using inetutils-ftp on mac

-run `upload.py` to upload `MOCK_DATA.csv` to the FTP server
+run `python upload.py` to upload `MOCK_DATA.csv` to the FTP server

 ##### Reading data from FTP server
 > using ftplib

-run `download.py` to download mock data from the FTP server and load it as a pandas dataframe
+run `python download.py` to download mock data from the FTP server and load it as a pandas dataframe